AdBOOST/documentation/_posts/2017-02-26-external-advertiser-accounts.md

 Proceed with click to "<i class="network-icon aw"></i> AdWords".
 You will be presented with dialog that contains the connection form.

-{% include image_tag.html url="/images/advertiser_accounts/AdBoostAdWordsConnect.png" alt="AdBoost AdWords Connect" style="" %}
+{% include image_tag.html url="/images/advertiser_accounts/AdBoostAdWordsConnect.png" alt="AdBoost AdWords Connect" style="height:300px;" %}

 **AdWords Account** is a selectbox, where you can choose one of emails that has been connected to your current AdBoost account (you probably want to choose your current email, that you have verified in previous step)